Animé &

 Series: .hack//SIGN

-The episode broadcast in the 3am-6am slot is a subtitled Japanese version, so you can hear how it should sound!
+The episode broadcast in the 3am-6am slot was a subtitled Japanese version, so you could hear how it should sound!

 The next thing you should know is that there is practically no action.
 You might expect swordplay and sorcery nonsense given the stylised pseudo-medieval role-play world, but if so you'll be left wanting.
 This animé relies heavily on character development with much dialogue.
 It also relies upon you being intelligent enough to piece together the clues to work out what happened - what it's all about - and also sorting out all the lies, false information, and red herrings.
 It is like real life, not all the answers are true and not all the conversations make sense.
 On the plus side, there are some lovely gothic choral musical pieces within .hack//SIGN.